fotohansel - Fotolia

 Much of this real-time data will be stored in databases and, to be analysed correctly, will need to be processed in the right order.
 For example, a temperature increase may not be correctly correlated with other data – such as component wear – if the data points arrive in the wrong order.

-- Vigitrust’s Mathieu Gorge reports from Web Summit 2016 on the explosion of data that comes with the internet of things and its implications for data storage and compliance.
+- Vigitrust’s Mathieu Gorge discusses the explosion of data that comes with the internet of things and its implications for data storage and compliance.

-- In this guide, find out about the internet of things, read case studies and learn how to manage the massive growth in connected devices and objects and the IoT’s impact on your organisation.
+- Find out more about the internet of things in this guide: read case studies and learn how to manage growth in connected devices and objects and the IoT’s impact on your organisation.

-This implies the need for very fast storage – certainly SSDs (solid-state drives) – especially if processing is to be performed as near to real time as possible.
+This implies the need for very fast storage – certainly solid-state drives (SSDs) – especially if processing is to be performed as near to real time as possible.

 Over time, this is likely to drive demand for the kinds of high-speed, flash replacement technologies being developed by a number of manufacturers, such as Samsung’s multi-stream controller technology, which lists lower power among its advantages; Intel’s 3D Xpoint; and, further out, magnetic RAM (MRAM).